Adoption 6 min read

 Barrier 4: Trust Calibration

 AI makes mistakes.
 It hallucinates facts, misses nuance, and occasionally produces output that is confidently wrong.
-For professionals whose reputation depends on accuracy — accountants, lawyers, consultants, healthcare workers — this is not a minor concern.
+For professionals whose reputation depends on accuracy: accountants, lawyers, consultants, healthcare workers; this is not a minor concern.
 A single AI-generated error in a client deliverable could damage years of professional credibility.

 The result is binary thinking: either trust AI completely or do not trust it at all.
 Neither is useful.

-What teams need is calibrated trust — an accurate mental model of what AI does well and where it fails.
+What teams need is calibrated trust: an accurate mental model of what AI does well and where it fails.
 This is the same skill that professionals already apply to other tools.
 An accountant trusts their spreadsheet software for calculations but checks the formulas.
 A lawyer trusts their research database for case retrieval but reads the cases themselves.

 The strategy: Be explicit about where AI is reliable and where it is not.
 Create a simple reference: “Use AI for first drafts, brainstorming, and summarising long documents.
 Always verify facts, figures, and any claim that would be embarrassing if wrong.”

 This sounds obvious.
-But most AI rollouts skip it entirely, leaving each team member to develop their own trust calibration through trial and error — which means through mistakes.
+But most AI rollouts skip it entirely, leaving each team member to develop their own trust calibration through trial and error, which means through mistakes.

 Build verification into the workflow rather than relying on individual judgement.
 If AI drafts a client email, the workflow includes a review step before sending.
 Not because your team cannot be trusted, but because the process makes the human-AI collaboration explicit and reliable.

-Barrier 5: Social Proof and Organisational Permission
+Barrier 5: Absence of Social Permission

 People look to their peers and leaders for cues about what is acceptable.
-If nobody else on the team is using AI openly, using it feels risky — even if nobody has explicitly said not to.
+If nobody else on the team is using AI openly, using it feels risky, even if nobody has explicitly said not to.

 This is social proof, one of the most robust findings in social psychology.
 People do what they see others doing, especially in ambiguous situations.
-And AI adoption in most workplaces is deeply ambiguous.
+And AI adoption in many workplaces is deeply ambiguous.
 Is using AI for a client report clever efficiency or professional laziness?
 Without clear signals, most people default to not using it.

 The strategy: Make AI use visible and sanctioned from the top.
 This does not require a formal policy document.
 It requires a leader who says, in a team meeting, “I used Claude to draft the first version of this proposal.
 It saved me an hour.
 Here is what I changed.”